 |Nikolai Thibeaux-Brignolles (23)||ravine (75m)||Thibeaux like Zolotaryov was better clothed than the rest of the members of the group.
 On his feet he wore hand-knitted woolen socks a pair of felt boots (valenki).||Major skull damage - multiple fractures to the side of his skull that would have made him unable to move|

 |Proceed with caution, graphic crime scene photos, 18+|

 |The radiation on two sweaters and pants was substantial|

-The hike started out fairly late on February 1 and only traveled 2.5 miles that day.
-Excess gear and food was stored on a platform in the forest called a labaz, or camp base.
-Camp was set up around 5 pm on a slope of Kholat Syakhl just 10 miles from Mount Otorten.
-They had their dinner around 6-7 pm and one or two members of the group went outside to relieve themselves, presumably Semen Zolotarev and Nicolai Thibeaux-Brignolle, since they were found to have been better dressed than the others.
+The hike started out fairly late on February 1 and only traveled 4 km (2.5 miles) that day.
+Excess gear and food was stored on a platform in the forest called labaz, or camp base.
+Camp was set up around 5 pm on a slope of Kholat Syakhl just 16 km (10 miles) from Mount Otorten.
+They had their dinner around 6-7 pm and one or two members of the group went outside to relieve themselves, presumably Semyon Zolotaryov and Nikolai Thibeaux-Brignolles, since they were found to have been better dressed than the others.
 Then something went catastrophically wrong.